neekeshpanchal/Emotions-Autoencoder/README.md

 ## 🚀 **Project Overview**

-Emotions-Autoencoder applies cutting-edge machine learning techniques to predict human emotions in video frames.
-Leveraging the power of Keras, sklearn, matplotlib, and OpenCV, this project demonstrates a robust approach to real-time emotion detection.
+Visual Emotions Encoder and Classifier is used to predict human emotions in video frames leveraging Keras, sklearn, matplotlib, and OpenCV.

 ---